dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 #### Batch Query Methods

 There are two different classes of query methods in terms of their API styles defined in this standard:
 1. Query methods that have (at most) one response per request in the batch.
 For example, `icrc7_balance_of`, which receives a vector of token ids as input and each output element is the balance of the corresponding input.
 Those methods perfectly lend themselves for implementation with a batch API.
-Those queries have an analogous API style as batch update calls.
+Those queries have an analogous API style as batch update calls, with a difference in the meaning of `null` responses.
 1. Query methods that may have multiple responses for an input element.
 An example is `icrc7_tokens_of`, which may have many response elements for an account.
 Those methods require pagination.
-Pagination is hard to combine with the batch API style of the reponses corresponding to the requests by index of the respective vectors.
+Pagination is hard to combine with the batch API style and positional responses and they complicate both the API and the implementation.
 Thus, the guiding principle is that such methods be non-batch paginated methods, unless there is a strong reason for a deviation from this.

 The class 1 of query calls above is handled with an API style that is *almost identical* to that of batch update calls as outlined above.
 The main and only difference is the meaning of `null` values.
-For update calls, a `null` response means that processing has not been initiated, e.g., after a batch error has occurred.
+For update calls, a `null` response always means that processing of the corresponding request has not been initiated, e.g., after a batch error has occurred.
 For query calls, errors that prevent further processing of queries are not expected as queries are read operations that should not fail.
-For queries, `null` may be defined to have a specific meaning per query.
-Queries must process the complete contiguous request sequence from index 0 up to a given request element index and may not have further response elements, but must, unlike queries, not skip processing of some elements.
+For queries, `null` may be defined to have a specific meaning per query and do not have the default semantics that the corresponding request has not been processed.
+Queries must process the complete contiguous request sequence from index 0 up to a given request element index and may not have further response elements after that index, but must, unlike update calls, not skip processing of some elements in the returned sequence.
 As queries are read-only operations that don't have the numerous failure modes of updates, this should not impose any undue constraints on an implementation.

 #### Error Handling

 It is recommended that neither query nor update calls trap unless completely unavoidable.
-The API is designed such that errors do not need to cause a trap, but can be communicated back to the client and the processing of large batches may be short-circuited to processing only a prefix thereof.
+The API is designed such that many error cases do not need to cause a trap, but can be communicated back to the client and the processing of large batches may be short-circuited to processing only a prefix thereof in case of an error.

 For example, if a limit expressed through an `icrc7:max_...` metadata attribute is violated, e.g., the maximum batch size is exceeded and the response size would exceed the system's permitted maximum, the ledger should process only a prefix of the input and return a corresponding response vector with elements corresponding to this prefix.
 Only a prefix of the request being responded to means that the suffix of the request has not been processed and the processing of its elements has not even been attempted to be initiated.